OUR TEAM

 Director of Operations

-Brittany Young is an experienced Director of Operations with extensive project management experience across the education, non-profit, and corporate sectors.
-She has led complex projects with a strong commitment to advocating for and working with underrepresented communities.
-Brittany’s passion for social responsibility and community care guides her operational work and leadership at Corioli.
-Brittany is a wife, mom, & die-hard LSU Tigers football fan.
+Brittany is an experienced Director of Operations with extensive project management experience across the education, nonprofit, and corporate sectors.
+She has led complex projects with a strong commitment to advocating for and working with vulnerable communities, and her passion for social responsibility and community care guides her operational work and leadership at Corioli.
+She assists in and manages the smooth operation of the Institute’s programs, research initiatives, and partnerships, with responsibilities that include financial and grant management, donor engagement, internal operations, and strengthening communication across teams and stakeholders.
+She holds a Ph.D. in Communication, Rhetoric and Digital Media, a M.A. in English, and a B.A. in Mass Communication, specializing in Public Relations.

 Rimjhim Agrawal